Training Overview

 Starting a session

-- Train All — drills due moves across all your repertoires (shown when you have both White and Black repertoires).
+- Train All — drills due moves across every repertoire, both colours.
+Always available.

 During a session